CrunchyData/pg_goggles/README.md

 The goggles views use a single letter code after the "pg" to select which type of view:

-* G - `pgg_stat`:  `Goggles` view, basic.
+* G - `pgg_stat`:  `Goggles` basic view.
 Pages and buffers are decoded into bytes.
 Highly useful catalog data is added.
 Fields are renamed with minimal changes, so that the pgg version of the view can be swapped in for scripts using the regular one with minimal changes.
 * B - `pgb_stat`:  `Byte` rate.
 Rates are bytes per second or event/second unless otherwise labeled.
 Times are in seconds.
 The formatting for some fields is reordered to make byte/MiB units at the end.
 Suitable for further machine parsing and processing.
 * R - `pgr_stat`:  `Rate` scaled to suggested units for administrator use.
 This may use megabytes/second (MB/s) for some values and times in milliseconds for others.
 * P - `pgp_stat`:  `Pretty` print of rate view.
 Uses _pg\_size\_pretty()_ to help scale large values.
 This view is not easily machine readable; use the _pgr_ version for that instead.